paoloricciuti/sveltekit-view-transition/README.md

 This function is returned from `setupViewTransition`, and allows you to add a listener to run code during an arbitrary moment of the "lifecycle" of the view transition.
 It takes three arguments; the name of the event, the main callback function, and a boolean that indicates wether the callback should be added immediately _(even if there's a transition running)_ or not.
 This is because there are events that runs after the component has mounted, and if you add the listeners on mount specifying true as the third argument, this listeners will be called immediately.
 This might be useful if, for example, you want to modify the state after an incoming transition.

+By default the function will be internally wrapped in `afterNavigate` (to reassign the listeners even if the navigation is towards the same page) but you can pass a forth parameter as `true` to avoid wrapping the add listener in `afterNavigate`.

 There are 7 types of events you can subscribe to in order of calling:

 | Event Name                     | Description                                                                                                                               |